NextronSystems/thor-manual/usage/custom-signatures.rst

 The generic YARA rules are applied to the following elements:

 * | Files
-  | THOR applies the Yara rules to all files that are smaller than the size limit set in the **thor.yml** and matches specific rules. :ref:`Additional Attributes <usage/custom-signatures:Additional Attributes>` are avaiable.
+  | THOR applies the Yara rules to all files that are smaller than the size limit set in the **thor.yml** and matches specific rules. :ref:`Additional Attributes <usage/custom-signatures:Additional Attributes>` are available.
 * | Process Memory
   | THOR scans the process memory of all processes with a working set memory size up to a certain limit.
 This limit can be altered by the "**--max_process_size**" parameter.
 * | Data Chunks